RTEMS/gnu-mirror-gcc/gcc/config/rs6000/altivec.md

       DONE;
     }

-  /* If the value is denormal, create an insn with the int value.  */ long value;
+  /* If the value is denormal, create an insn with the int value.
+There is a
+     warning for this condition when the built-in was expanded in rs6000_expand_unop_builtin.  */ long value;
   REAL_VALUE_TO_TARGET_SINGLE (*rv, value);
   emit_insn (gen_xxspltidp_v2df_denormal (op0, GEN_INT (value)));